 — UN News (@UN_News_Centre) June 16, 2020

 Since the coronavirus was first detected in Wuhan, China in late December, and became a World Health Organization-declared COVID-19 pandemic in March, the lockdown to slow its spread cost millions of jobs and shuttered companies globally.
-The infectious disease cause by the coronavirus has led to upwards of 7 million infections and 400,000 deaths.
+The infectious disease caused by the coronavirus has led to upwards of 7 million infections and 400,000 deaths.

 Existing investment projects ground to a halt, leading to recession.
 Government stimulus packages have so far failed to stem much of the economic pain worldwide.
 Multinational profits and new deals have been revised downwardly by 40 percent on average.